Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I don't give a shit.

-You get to lick on the little dribbler.
+You get the little, you get to lick on the little dribbler.

 Everyone loves the dribbler.